 Simply, if you don’t know what it is or who it’s from then hit “delete”

 “Websites with malware are a major source of infection (more than email),” for example Brian LaBone, Senior Support Technician at Infoquest Technologies said that “Pop-up messages on a website that say your computer is infected and that you should call an 800 number are still fooling consumers.”

 Keep All Software up to Date

-Computer, or website, building software often contains weaknesses that can let hackers gain access to the system.
+Computer, or website, building software often contains weaknesses, or backdoors, that can let hackers gain access to the system.
 Install the regular security patches and updates provided by the software providers as soon as they are available.

 Have a Complete Backup System

 Make backups and duplicates of data and files that can be retrieved in the event of system failure, compromise or ransomware.

 Install and Regularly Update Anti-virus, Network Firewall, and Information Encryption Tools